ghuijo/ghuijo.github.io/_pages/about.md

   limit: 5 # leave blank to include all the news in the `_news` folder

 latest_posts:
-  enabled: false
+  enabled: true
   scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
   limit: 3 # leave blank to include all the blog posts
 ---

-Hello!I'm a researcher designing geometry-aware deep neural networks for computer vision and image generation.
+Hello!
+I'm a researcher designing geometry-aware deep neural networks for computer vision and image generation.

 I am currently affiliated with the Industry-Academic Cooperation Foundation, Ewha Womans University, in Seoul, South Korea.